bencres/site/data/posts/004-progress-uab-gui-enhancements.md

 I'm really happy with the progress over the last two weeks.
 It feels like the UAB has hit the point of being genuinely useful, and that is an absolutely awesome feeling.

-If anyone has any feature suggestions or questions about the project, feeling free to get in touch with me.
+If anyone has any feature suggestions or questions about the project, feel free to get in touch with me.